-All graduation requirements must be met within four years of enrollment in the college.

-Students preparing to graduate must file an application for graduation with the admissions administrator/registrar and be free and clear of financial and/or institutional holds before applying for graduation.
+All graduation requirements must be met within four years of enrollment in the college for master's and post-master's DNP.
+All graduation requirements must be met within six years of enrollment in the college for the BSN to DNP.
+Students preparing to graduate must file an application for graduation with the registrar and admissions administrator and be free and clear of financial and/or institutional holds before applying for graduation.